 Types of Treatment

-- Long-term Inpatient Rehabilitation: 3 or more moths at an inpatient treatment facility
+- Long-term Inpatient Rehabilitation: 3 or more months at an inpatient treatment facility

 - Inpatient Rehabilitation: 30 to 60 days at an inpatient treatment facility